antor44/livestream_video/README.md

 pip3 install streamlink
 ```

-4. Compile whisper-cpp following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp.

-For CPU mode, just follow these instructions:
+4. Compile whisper-cpp following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp, or for CPU mode, just follow these instructions:

 From your base user directory where you want to store the subdirectory containing all the files, download the source code for whisper-cpp: